Sedum tetractinum Fröd.

 Chinese Sedum, Chinese Stonecrop, Fish-scale Sedum

-Sedum tetractinum is a low growing herbaceous perennial succulent ground hugger.
-It spreads by runners forming a mat of overlapping, rounded foliage which resembles fish scales.
-The leaves are up to 1.2 inches (3 cm) long, up to 0.5 inch (1.3 cm) wide, bright green turning dark bronze often deciduous in winter.
-Flower spikes of tiny star-shaped yellow flowers appear over the shiny foliage during summer.
+Sedum tetractinum is a low-growing, perennial, succulent groundcover.
+The foliage grows up to 4 inches tall and spreads by runners, up to 1 foot (30 cm) wide, forming a mat of overlapping, rounded leaves which resembles fish scales.
+The leaves are bright green turning dark bronze, often deciduous in winter, up to 1.2 inches (3 cm) long and up to 0.5 inch (1.3 cm) wide.
+Flower spikes of tiny, star-shaped, yellow flowers appear over the shiny foliage during summer.
 Plants root at their tips to eventually form large carpets.

 How to Grow and Care